rodrigo007994/simple-social/README.md

 simple-social
 =============

-Social Engine designed to be as simple as posible.
+Social Engine designed to be as simple as possible, non Javascript reliable and mobile friendly.